FlowFuse/website/src/handbook/product/feedback.md

 - Dashboard Issue: for issues specifically with Dashboard.

--How-To Question: for tickets about how to do something with FlowFuse or Node-RED.
+- How-To Question: for tickets about how to do something with FlowFuse or Node-RED.

 When a user asks to cancel their subscription, follow this process: